greenerservices/greenerservices.github.io/app/principles/actions/8i-consider-security-controls.md

 ###  (ii) Choose the right cryptographic algorithms

 Cryptographic algorithms are formulas that encrypt and decrypt data.
-Consider quantum computing and its impact on cryptographic algorithms.
+Their energy consumption varies depending on factors like their complexity, application, and computing environment or platform.

+Where possible, choose cryptographic algorithms that provide the necessary level of security whilst using no more energy than necessary.

 #### Environmental benefit:
-Reduce resource usage.
+Choice of algorithms can save on energy consumption

 {% from "govuk/components/details/macro.njk" import govukDetails %}